codepath1/petsc4py_custom_preconditioner/README.md

 All variables in the program are stored based on petsc4py (including distributed storage)

-Please ensure that you have installed petsc4py and fenicsx.Of course, an example using only petsc4py is provided.
+Please ensure that you have installed petsc4py and fenicsx.

+Of course, an example using only petsc4py is provided.

 The code is divided into serial and parallel versions.